MeteorSydney/meteor-sydney/README.md

 ### Step 2 :: Adding Meteor Packages

+- current branch

+### Step 3 :: Creating Iron Router Routes

-Use `git checkout step2` in the folder to move to this branch or [view the branch on GitHub](https://github.com/aaronthorp/meteor-sydney/tree/step2).
+Use `git checkout step3` in the folder to move to this branch or [view the branch on GitHub](https://github.com/aaronthorp/meteor-sydney/tree/step3).